microsoft/fluentui/docs/react-v9/contributing/command-cheat-sheet.md

 This is a helpful list of helpful every day commands.

 yarn // installs everything.
-It fixes many things. yarn build // builds the whole monorepo.
-You should only need to do this on initial startup. yarn buildto package-name // Does a yarn build scoped to a specific package and its dependencies for faster speeds vs building the whole repo. yarn test // runs a test suite.
+It fixes many things. yarn buildto package-name // Does a yarn build scoped to a specific package and its dependencies for faster speeds vs building the whole repo. yarn test // runs a test suite.
 It is slightly different from the test suite in the CI/CD test suite.
 Can be run from inside a given package to run faster. yarn create-package // scaffolds a new package